-- A RAM- and/or serial-line-based code downloader could be developed to quickly download test templates, or whole generated tests, rather than having to program them into flash. - A target-based agent, with a small memory and compute footprint, could re-randomize data and potentially other aspects of a test case compiled on the workstation, re-running each time.
+- A RAM- and/or serial-line-based downloader could be developed to quickly download test templates, or whole generated tests. - A target-based agent, with a small memory and compute footprint, could re-randomize data and potentially other aspects of a test case compiled on the workstation, rerunning each time.